JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 # FiniteGPs and AbstractGPs

-There are two core types that AbstractGPs provides: `FiniteGP`, and `AbstractGP`.
+There are two core abstract types that AbstractGPs provides: `FiniteGP`, and `AbstractGP`.
+Note that neither of these abstract types are exported as this package also provides user-facing concrete types which are generally what users should interact with.
+Package developers, and anyone writing code that is intended to work with any GP in the ecosystem, should work with these types.

 ## FiniteGP